-- Readiness-to-proceed deadline In an effort to award PF to projects that are ready to proceed to construction, the CWFP has imposed a readiness-to-proceed deadline for projects that are allocated PF on the Funding List.
-All required bid documentation (including an executed construction contract) is required to be uploaded to the online system or submitted electronically to the assigned project manager no later than June 30, 2023, the end of the state fiscal year.
-If the required bid documentation is not received by this date, the PF for the project will be released and rolled forward to the SFY 2024 funding list.
-The municipality may then choose to close an SFY 2023 loan without PF when ready or reapply for financial assistance for the project in a future fiscal year to compete again for PF.
+- Jointly-funded Financial Hardship Scenarios If a municipality is in dire financial hardship and cannot fund a project while complying with the policies above, the CWFP will collaborate with other long-term, affordable funding sources on a case-by-case basis to consider available options to meet the financial needs of the municipality's project. - Readiness-to-proceed deadline In an effort to award PF to projects that are ready to proceed to construction, the CWFP has imposed a readiness-to-proceed deadline for projects that are allocated PF on the Funding List.
+All required bid documentation (including an executed construction contract) is required to be uploaded to the online system or submitted electronically to the assigned project manager no later than June 30, 2024, the end of the state fiscal year.
+If the required bid documentation is not received by this date, the PF for the project will be released and rolled forward to the SFY 2025 funding list.
+The municipality may then choose to close an SFY 2024 loan without PF when ready or reapply for financial assistance for the project in a future fiscal year to compete again for PF.
 Limited exceptions may be made to this policy, based on extenuating circumstances, on a case-by-case basis.
-In addition, as stated in Section VII.
-C, applications for projects that have been allocated PF on the funding list must be accepted by the DNR no later than June 30, 2023.
-Loans must be closed within 8 months of application acceptance. - PF restrictions on refinancing Due to restrictions contained in the FFY 2022 Consolidated Appropriations Act, PF authorized by the Appropriations Act is not allowed to be used to refinance costs paid by debt incurred prior to March 15, 2022, the date the Appropriations Act was enacted.
-This restriction only applies to the PF required by the Appropriations Act (10% of the Base Capitalization Grant), not to any additional PF that is provided under other authorities. - PF allocations on two Funding Lists not allowed If a project has been allocated PF on a Funding List and the loan for that project has not yet closed by the PF application deadline for the following SFY, the previous application must be withdrawn in order for PF to be allocated to the second application.
+In addition, as stated in Section VIII.C, applications for projects that have been allocated PF on the funding list must be accepted by the DNR no later than June 30, 2024.
+Loans must be closed within 8 months of application acceptance.

+- PF restrictions on refinancing Due to restrictions contained in the FFY 2023 Consolidated Appropriations Act, PF authorized by the Appropriations Act is not allowed to be used to refinance costs paid by debt incurred prior to December 29, 2022, the date the Appropriations Act was enacted.
+This restriction only applies to the PF required by the Appropriations Act (10% of the Base capitalization grant), not to any additional PF that is provided under other authorities. - PF allocations on two Funding Lists not allowed If a project has been allocated PF on a Funding List and the loan for that project has not yet closed by the PF application deadline for the following SFY, the previous application must be withdrawn in order for PF to be allocated to the second application.
 Application withdrawal may occur after submittal of the second application but must occur before publication of the Funding List.
 Affected applicants should contact the CWFP Coordinator to discuss.